Best Unlocked Phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best unlocked phones you can buy in 2022.

 Is the S10+ perfect?
 Not quite.
 Samsung's Bixby voice assistant isn't a patch on Amazon Alexa, and the biometric sensor could be a better.
 Still, if you a big-screen unlocked phone at a reasonably low price, this one's a doozy.

-Unless, that is, your budget stretches to the newer, less affordable Samsung Galaxy S20 range.
+Unless, that is, your budget stretches to the newer, less affordable Samsung Galaxy S21 and S22 series phones.

 Read our full Samsung Galaxy S10+ review

 If the idea of a scaled-up iPhone X with an ultra-crisp OLED screen sounds exciting, you'll be instantly won over by the iPhone XS Max.
-It's now been topped by the faster, sharper, newer iPhone 11 Pro Max, but we think the XS is a still a seriously-good unlocked phone.
+It's now been topped by the faster, sharper, newer iPhone 11 Pro Max, 12 Pro Max and 13 Pro Max, but we think the XS is a still a seriously-good unlocked phone.